 The photography world is ever-evolving and changing, so with this make sure you review your prices constantly too.

 2 Don’t be too precious with your images

 It's natural to be protective of your photography, after all it's your passion.
-That’s fine, but you need to be willing to relinquish some control when you're heading into the world of selling your photography.
+That’s fine, but you need to be willing to relinquish some control when you're selling your images.